-My Dad ( Gramps to his Grandchildren and Great Grandchildren) passed on just before Christmas, 2019.
+My Dad ( Gramps to his Grandchildren and Great Grandchildren) passed on just before Christmas, 2018.
 He breathed into his passing as if he heard the angels singing.
 He had been in a retirement home in Port Orchard Washington for a couple of years, in an ever worsening state.
 He had lots of family visitors, an eagle’s view of Puget Sound, a lovingly tended community garden and one of his flights of fancy, wild birds to watch and feed.
 He made friends with each turn he took in his power wheel chair until one day he went too far afield where he tumbled down a steep embankment.
-The fall knocked the wind out of his eyes and bruises through his body were not as great as the bruise to his spirit who had spent his life getting up and going.
+The fall knocked the wind out of his eyes and bruises through his body were not as great as the bruise to his spirit, one who had spent his life getting up and going.

 Before that traumatic moment, I imagine my Dad, filled with the energy of a freckled, red haired lad, not caring if he had shoes or a warm enough coat.
 He and his brothers knew how to make ends meet from shooting squirrels and rabbit for dinner to stealing watermelons from the fields, after the land had recovered from the blight of grasshoppers.
 Dad used to tell how those giant insects had sawed in like lighting rods in the tails of the dust, destroying any hint of plant life that may have managed to survive.

 As Gramps morphed into an old man, he was known for his cowboy hat that didn’t quite cover his always wired, now rusty eyebrows.
 His bely was heavy, legs filled with buck shot and and for years he could only walk with a cane.
 He had the Irish heart of gold and the love and gift of weaving untethered yarns.
 With each twist and turn of the plot, his sky blue eyes twinkled even more.
 He was like Merlin, a wizard at turning choking dust busters into clusters of stars that would in the end encircle him and guide him toward the sound of angels.
-He was born under a wandering star and through his 89 years that adventure bound star, although invisible to others, was his side kick.
+He was born under a wandering star and through his 89 years that adventure bound star, although invisible to others, was his side kick and guide.
 And when it was Gramps’s time to go, I know he was riding that star into his next bigger than life adventure.